milesroberts-123/hetmers/README.md

   -V, --version              Print version
 ```

-# How to use
+# Tutorial

 ## 1. get pooled sequening data

 ### create pseudo pools

-If you have sequencing data for individuals, you can creat pseudo-pooled sequencing data by downsampling every individual to the same sequencing depth and then concatenating the downsampled fastq files.
+If you have sequencing data for individuals, you can create pseudo-pooled sequencing data by downsampling every individual to the same sequencing depth and then concatenating the downsampled fastq files.

 ## 2. count k-mers